ConceptaNjolima/MyTNTResources/Week 1/Intro to VSCode and TypeScript.md

 ## Lesson details
 ### People behind the products (10 minutes)
 1. Visual Studio Code (VS Code) is the integrated development environment we'll use to build apps.
-It's bulit by Microsoft and was released in 2015.
+It's built by Microsoft and was released in 2015.
 2. It represents a significant change in how Microsoft builds and ships products.
     * It's lightweight and customizable, you can install what you need to use.
     * It's an [open source project](https://github.com/microsoft/vscode), anyone can contribute.
 Over 19.1K people contributed in 2019 according to the [GitHub State of the Octoverse report](https://octoverse.github.com/).
     * It works on Windows, Mac OS, and Linux.
     * It was the most popular IDE in the [StackOverflow 2019 Developer Survey](https://insights.stackoverflow.com/survey/2019#development-environments-and-tools).
 3. The product is the result of customer driven engineering, understanding user needs and building software that does a great job at meeting the user needs.
-Testing and validating hypothesis and aplying user feedback.
+Testing and validating hypothesis and applying user feedback.
-4. Julia Liuson is the head of Microsoft's developer division and lead the culture change that enabling building this prouct.
+4. Julia Liuson is the head of Microsoft's developer division and lead the culture change that enabling building this product.
 In 2019 she was inducted into to the Women in Technology Hall of Fame.
 5. Here's a little bit about Julia Liuson ([YouTube](https://www.youtube.com/watch?v=g8SCdMvUH2A)).

 ### Visual Studio Code Tour, create and run TypeScript (20 minutes)